 Welcome to Judge Kutscher's Probate Court website.
 As you know, representing a client who is handling the estate of a loved one is an important responsibility.
 We understand that the families who come through our Court are going through a difficult time.
 That is why the staff of this Court is committed to ensuring that the probate process is as smooth as possible.
 We developed this page to assist you in understanding how the uncontested docket works in Guadalupe County when your client dies with a will.

-Probate cases that are contested or require an administration are transferred to The Honorable Judge Robin V. Dwyer, County Court at Law.
+Probate cases that are contested or require an administration are transferred to The Honorable Judge Bill Squires, County Court at Law.
 The link to County Court at Law is:

 The Court must receive all documents required for an uncontested docket hearing before a setting date may be provided.
 Compliance with this rule allows us to review the file and contact the attorney should any deficiencies be present.
 We request that a certified death certificate be brought to the hearing; it'll be reviewed for accuracy and returned to you at the hearing.

 Please email probate documents to Rachel Stovall